 The liver is the largest organ inside the body.
 It is located on the right side of the abdomen and protected by the ribcage.
-The liver will function normally with only a small portion of it in working order.
+A person can survive with only a small portion of it in working order.
 Its functions include:

 converting food containing fats and sugars to energy that is used by the body producing proteins in the blood

 Liver cancer can be a primary cancer (starts in the liver) or a secondary cancer (starts in another part of the body and spreads to the liver).
 Primary liver cancer is the sixth most frequently diagnosed cancer globally and the second leading cause of cancer death.
 Cancers can form from either the liver itself or from structures within the liver, including blood vessels, or the bile duct.

-diabetes – people with diabetes have a risk or that is two or three times higher than people who do not have diabetes
+diabetes – people with diabetes have a risk that is two or three times higher than people who do not have diabetes

-- Haemochromatosis – an increased absorption of iron through diet that can casue liver damage
+haemochromatosis – an increased absorption of iron from the diet that causes liver damage

 There are very few nerves running through the liver and as such, there are often no noticeable symptoms in the early stages of liver cancer.
 In later stages, liver cancer can lead to an ache in the upper abdomen or back.
 Swelling, irritation or inflammation of the liver can result in pain in areas surrounding the liver.
 Other symptoms include loss of appetite, weakness and loss of weight (particularly loss of muscle in the arms and legs), nausea, fever and jaundice (yellowing of the skin and whites of the eyes).
 The abdomen may also be swollen.